Master Sgt. Matthew Williams, of Boerne, Texas, will be awarded the Congressional Medal of Honor by President Donald Trump on October 30, 2019.

 Sgt.
 Williams is from Boerne, Texas and a graduate of Angelo State University.
 He enlisted in the United States Army in the 18X Special Forces enlistment program in Sept.
 2005.
 He attended Basic Training at Fort Benning, Georgia.

-In his career, Williams has deployed multiple times in support of Operation Enduring Freedom and Operation Juniper Shield.
-He is also highly decorated and the recipient of numberous awards:
+Since enlisting, Williams has deployed multiple times in support of Operation Enduring Freedom and Operation Juniper Shield.
+He is also highly decorated and the recipient of numerous awards:

 - Silver Star